Exposing The 5 Myths On Asian Stereotypes

-Let me give you some examples that I hear the most (and don’t take offense to them): “all Asians eat dogs”, “all black people like fried chicken” and “all white people are dumb”.
-I mean, cmon it’s the 21st century!
+Let me give you some examples that I hear the most (and don't take offence to them): "all Asians eat dogs", "all black people like fried chicken" and "all white people are dumb".
+I mean, cmon it's the 21st century!
 People are still being racist until this day.

 People like to stereotype races/ethnicity such as Asians, Blacks, Whites but I'm here to debunk the Asian stereotypes based on my own experiences growing up in the Asian household.
 I'm a full Vietnamese as both my parents are Vietnamese but I'm born in Australia.

 In this post, I'll be debunking the few Asian stereotypes myths.